Insprill/map-displays/README.md

 <h3 align="center">Map Displays</h3>

   <p align="center">
-    A Spigot library to easily display images and videos on maps.
+    A Spigot library and plugin to easily display images and videos on maps.
     <br />
     <b>WARNING: This library is a work-in-progress and breaking changes may occur at any time!</b>
     <br />